TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

 .. exception:: Error()

-   The based class for all other module-specific exceptions.
+   The based kundi for all other module-specific exceptions.

 .. exception:: NoSuchMailboxError()

-   Raised when a mailbox is expected but is not found, such as when instantiating a :class:`Mailbox` subclass with a path that does not exist (and with the *create* parameter set to ``False``), or when opening a folder that does not exist.
+   Raised when a mailbox is expected but is not found, such as when instantiating a :class:`Mailbox` subkundi with a path that does not exist (and with the *create* parameter set to ``False``), or when opening a folder that does not exist.